NASA-NAVO/AWS_servicemon/README.md

 # AWS_servicemon

+*The purpose of this repo is to illustrate an efficient way to manage a large number of AWS EC2 instances around the world without resorting to fancy packages to do so.*

 The NAVO ServiceMon application is Python code that monitors a configurable set of TAP (Table Access Protocol) and Cone Search services around the world.
 These protocols were developed by the International Virtual Observatory Alliance (IVOA)